- Learning Outside the Classroom

 Since most students in the Graduate Program complete their degree after one year of study, we believe in providing our students with as many extracurricular learning opportunities as possible.

-Because we seek to provide a practical education, we supplement students’ coursework by focusing on the issues of the day through lectures, conferences and roundtable discussions.
-A number of these lectures are co-sponsored with groups such as the American Bar Association, the Boston Bar Association and the New England Consumer Advisory Group.
+Because we seek to provide a practical education, we supplement students’ coursework by focusing on the financial services issues of the day through lectures, conferences and roundtable discussions.
+A number of these conferences and lectures are co-sponsored with groups such as the American Bar Association, the Boston Bar Association and The Clearing House Association.

 - Financial Services Basics: At the beginning of the fall semester, we hold a two-day primer on the U.S. financial services industry—its products, participants and role in the economy—to give students an overview of this dynamic sector.
-The seminar examines the financial services industry through its main component industries: banking, securities and insurance.
+Taught by the LL.M. faculty members, the seminar examines the financial services industry through its main component industries: banking, securities and insurance.
 Basic concepts in corporate law, finance and accounting are also discussed.
+One of the objects of this program is to provide all new students in the program with the basic knowledge required for its first semester courses.

-Graduate Program faculty member, Francis Morrissey (center), led his class’ visit to the U.S. Bankruptcy Court in Boston’s Financial District.
-Around him are members of the Class of 2010.
+Graduate Program faculty member, Francis Morrissey, led his class’ visit to the U.S. Bankruptcy Court in Boston’s Financial District.
+Pictured with Mr. Morrissey are members of the Class of 2015.

 The Graduate Program provides numerous opportunities for students to balance hard work with play.
 Just as we are serious about the business of learning, we’re also serious about fostering camaraderie among our students.
 Here’s a sampling of what students can expect to do in their spare time: